A visual search for dinnerware patterns with Replacements.com

 Raw catalog data is ingested with a data file feed through Cloud Storage and messaging using Pub/Sub.
 A data pipeline, such as preprocessing, data cleansing and vectorization jobs, is implemented using Dataproc.
 Initially, raw data gets converted into a versioned data snapshot and stores the associated metadata in Datastore.
 Then, all the new images in the data snapshot are converted into semantic vectors using a vectorization service deployed in the ML Engine platform.
 Finally, new vectors are indexed into the vector index and become available for the visual search API.

 A vector index is implemented using the Solr search engine with a custom plugin which enables vector search for image vectors while allowing keyword search by other attributes such as brand if the user provides them.

-Visual model training was implemented in PyTorch and deployed in ML Engine with GPU support.
-Newly trained model versions are deployed into a vectorization service and used for subsequent reindexing of the catalog data.
+Visual model training was implemented in PyTorch and trained in ML engine with GPU support.
+Newly trained model versions are deployed into a vectorization service based on AI Platform Prediction and used for subsequent reindexing of the catalog data.

 The visual search solution, already used by the client, was put into production in mid-August.
 The immediate impact is that a core service that was advertised to take several days now takes a few seconds.
 The client looks forward to automating this process and delighting its customers with this new feature.

 Matt Kleweno, Software Development Manager at Replacements.com, says, “Because of the large number of SKUs and the similarities between the characteristics, we’re excited about the potential capabilities visual identification can bring to our customers and our company.”